pagkly/Zed/Investopedia3/Extra Credit with Revolvers.md

 ## Understanding Revolvers

-The term revolver comes from [revolving credit](https://www.investopedia.com/terms/r/revolvingcredit.asp)_,_ a category of financing or borrowing.
+The term revolver comes from [[revolving credit]](https://www.investopedia.com/terms/r/revolvingcredit.asp)_,_ a category of financing or borrowing.
 A revolver lets an individual consumer or a business open a line of credit through a credit card or line of credit bank account, where the credit issuer offers a specified level of credit over time.
 Credit issuers tend to profit handsomely from revolvers because the open-ended credit line means companies use them frequently and keep them in use for extended periods of time.

 ## Revolving Debt Versus Non-Revolving Debt

 Revolving and non-revolving credit lines each have distinct advantages.
 Revolving financing allows the borrower to maintain an open credit line up to a specified limit.
 Non-revolving financing involves a loan whereby a one-time payout is issued to the borrower who must, in turn, make fixed payments according to a schedule.
 Revolver financing doesn't involve fixed payments or coupon payments.
-Instead, a minimum monthly payment is due based on the balance and interest rate according to the terms of the [credit agreement](https://www.investopedia.com/terms/c/creditagreement.asp).
+Instead, a minimum monthly payment is due based on the balance and interest rate according to the terms of the [[credit agreement]](https://www.investopedia.com/terms/c/creditagreement.asp).

 ### $1.065 trillion